That-Dude/Esphome-House-Alarm/README.md

 Total build cost for Prototype around £42 or $53 if that's your thing :-)

-You could certainly make this cheaper, I've opted for PIR sensors with pet avoidance which cost £5.06 each, I saw PIR's for less than £1.00 that would probably work in a pinch.
+You could certainly make this cheaper, I've opted for PIR sensors with pet avoidance which cost £5.06 each, I saw PIR's for less than £1.00 that would probably work in a pinch, MmWare sensors are also very cheap.

-NB: You can also buy a fully working alarm kit from AliExpress for a lower cost, which is way easier!
-But I wanted all of the items listed at the top of this page, and that can only be done with an open source solution.

 # Esphome code
 Here is my working code, it supports:

-- 4 Magnet sensors
+- 4 Magnet sensors (supports many - see section below code)
-- 4 PIRs
+- 4 PIRs (supports many - see section below code)
-- 1 siren output (connect as many sirens as you need)
+- 1 siren output (supports many)
 - 1 NFC reader (2 supported)
-- 3 NFC Tags (unlimited supported)
+- 3 NFC Tags (supports many)
 - 1 Status LED
+- 1 Buzzer for feedback

-This code is commented and (hopefully) easy to read and expand.
+The code is commented and (hopefully) easy to read and alter for you needs.

 ````yaml
 esphome: